 The scientific name of this plant is Ajuga, but it’s also known as “Bugleweed” because its flowers look like bugles.
 This common name usually refers to Ajuga reptans, though it may also be applied to the whole genus.

 Ajuga symbolizes cheerfulness due to its striking appearance.

 Ajuga has been used as a natural remedy for cough, respiratory disorders, hormonal disorders, nosebleeds, heavy menstrual bleeding, anxiety, sleeplessness, hyperthyroidism, tuberculosis and heart palpitations.

 Is Ajuga invasive?

-The plants, especially Ajuga reptans, can be invasive and run rampant.
-The plant tends to escape its boundaries and spread through many areas.
+Ajuga species, especially Ajuga reptans, can be invasive and run rampant.
+These plants tend to escape their boundaries and spread through many areas.